Evans beaten by Rublev in Melbourne third round

 Evans lost 6-4 6-2 6-3 to fifth seed Rublev, who hit 60 winners to 22 unforced errors in a strong display.

-Russia's Rublev will face either Holger Rune or Ugo Humbert as he bids to reach the Melbourne quarter-finals for the first time.
+Russia's Rublev will face Danish teenager and ninth seed Holger Rune as he bids to reach the Melbourne quarter-finals for the first time.

 Evans' defeat leaves Andy Murray as the only British player left in either singles draw.